 - Should be low-fat, and if you choose a salad that has chickpeas or rice and chicken, then make sure that the fats are from a vegetable source

 - Be sure to eat lunch at least 3 hours before exercise because of the presence of complex carbohydrates

 - Consume water with lunch

 - Eat more gluten-free starches and grains.
 The ones that contain gluten are: wheat, barley, rye, couscous, farina, graham flour, malt

-- You can eat a soup or stew too.
+- You can eat a bowl of soup or stew too.

 - Brown rice with salmon and salad or leafy greens

 - Sweet potatoes with chicken breast and leafy greens

 - Lentils with meat and vegetables (broccoli, spinach etc.)